opendatasoft/ods-documentation/source/publishing_data/05_processing_data/processors/concatenate_text.rst

 Setting the processor
 ---------------------

-To set the parameters of the Concatenate Text processor, follow the indications from the table below.
+To set the parameters of the Concatenate text processor, follow the indications from the table below.

 .. list-table::
   :header-rows: 1